Fire safety for animal facilities

 - Packaging materials

-When it comes to identifying the people at risk in animal facilities, it is not just the staff you need to consider.
-There is a long list of people you must ensure you factor into any evacuation plans, even if they are not always on site.
+Along with potential fire hazards, you also need to identify individuals who might be at risk in the event of a fire so that you can make provisions to ensure their safe evacuation.
+There is a long list of people you’ll need to factor into any evacuation plans, even if they are not always on site.
 These include:

 - Cleaning staff